-E-flite, Valiant, AS3X, DSM, DSM2, DSMX, the DSMX logo, Bind-N-Fly, BNF, the BNF logo, Plug-N-Play, SAFE, the SAFE logo, Z-Foam, ModelMatch, Dynamite, EC3, Prophet and the Horizon Hobby logo are trademarks or registered trademarks of Horizon Hobby, LLC.
+E-flite, AS3X, DSM, DSM2, DSMX, the DSMX logo, Bind-N-Fly, SAFE, the SAFE logo, Z-Foam, ModelMatch, Dynamite, EC3, Prophet and the Horizon Hobby logo are trademarks or registered trademarks of Horizon Hobby, LLC.

 The Spektrum trademark is used with permission of Bachmann Industries, Inc.